Agnieszka-21/madlibs/README.md

 #### The use of classes

 In order to not only deepen my understanding of Python classes, but also to keep the number of variables with global scope to a minimum, I decided to create two classes for this program.
   - __Class Words__ is initiated with 3 instance variables: input, word_type, and examples.
 There are 7 instances of that class, one for each required word input.
-While the value of the variable "input" will be replaced by user's word input, the other two variables stay unchanged and are used during the word validation process (e.g. in printed statements).
+While the value of the variable "input" will be replaced by user's word input, the other two variables stay unchanged and are used during the word validation process (e.g. in printed statements, to signal to the user which word type is expected and to give examples of that word type).
   - __Class Story__ is initiated with 2 instance variables: title and text.
 There are 8 instances of that class, one for each mad lib.
+A mad lib is chosen randomly each time the user submits 7 acceptable word inputs.

 The use of these two classes allows for adding further word inputs and stories in a simple way and makes the code easily readable.
+It also contributes to the ease of passing around the data from each class, encouraging further development of this application.

 ### The Surface Plane